-Peppers when cleaned by cutting the end off and removing the seeds will be milder.
-Also Jalapeno peppers served at a restaurant, probably came in a jar in a form of pickling.
+Also, Jalapeno peppers served at a restaurant probably came in a jar in a form of pickling.

 The Carolina Ripper, a restaurant that serves this blistering red hot pepper, will have you sign a release paper, eliminating them from any liability that may arise.

-Buy 2 nice looking packaged corned beef in a meat market, at home trim off the fat unless you like some fat.
+Buy 2 nice-looking packaged corned beef in a meat market or at home to trim off the fat unless you like some fat.

-Place the corned beef in a pressure cooker, add some water, maybe 2 cups, or a couple cans of beef broth.
-Place the lid back on.
+Place the corned beef in a pressure cooker, add some water, maybe 2 cups, or a couple of cans of beef broth. place the lid back on.

-When you place the pressure cooker on a burner to cook, the cover has a small hole in its center, a small metal unit with a metal pet is placed in the hole.
-This little unit regulates the steam in the pressure cooker, so the steam doesn’t build up to much.
+When you place the pressure cooker on a burner to cook, the cover has a small hole in its center, a small metal unit with a metal pet is placed in the hole; this little unit regulates the steam in the pressure cooker, so the steam doesn’t build up too much.

-While the corned beef is cooking start cooking the prepared potatoes, the red potato is a good one for this recipe, and cabbage in separate pans.
-Don’t overcook the cabbage.
+While the corned beef is cooking, start cooking the prepared potatoes, the red potato is a good one for this recipe, and the cabbage in separate pans; don’t overcook the cabbage.

 Caution: make sure all the steam is out of the pressure cooker before removing the lid.

-Placed the cooked potatoes and cabbage in the pressure cooker with the corned beef, let soak some.
-The juice of the corned beef is what make the cabbage and potatoes taste so good, along with that great tasting corned beef.
+Placed the cooked potatoes and cabbage in the pressure cooker with the corned beef, and let soak some.
+The juice of the corned beef is what makes the cabbage and potatoes taste so good, along with that great-tasting corned beef.

-Prepare them for cooking, then place in a pan with some water, add salt, pepper, and some garlic butter or plain butter.
+Prepare them for cooking, then Place them in a pan with some water, add salt, pepper, and some garlic butter or plain butter.

-After they’re ready to cook, place in a pan with some water, add salt, pepper, and some garlic butter or butter.
+After they’re ready to cook, place them in a pan with some water, and add salt, pepper, and some garlic butter or butter.

-Asparagus after cooked is great eating by dipping the end of the asparagus on some mayonnaise placed on your plate.
+Asparagus, after being cooked, is great to eat by dipping the end of the asparagus in some mayonnaise placed on your plate.

-Corn can eating in many ways, from a can, fresh frozen, corn on the cob smeared with butter, a dash of salt added.
+Corn can be eaten in many ways, from a can, fresh frozen, corn on the cob smeared with butter, and a dash of salt added.

-For fresh frozen, just open the package, place in a bowl, sprinkle with salt and pepper, ad butter, cover with saran wrap, cook in the microwave, don’t overcook.
+For fresh frozen, just open the package, place in a bowl, sprinkle with salt and, pepper, ad butter, cover with saran wrap, cook in the

-Corn on the cob, place the cleaned cob in a pan of bowling water, cook until done, again don’t overcook.
+Corn on the cob, place the cleaned cob in a pan of boiling water, and cook until done; again, don’t overcook.

 For fresh frozen peas, just open the package, place in a bowl, sprinkle with salt and pepper, ad butter, cover with saran wrap, cook in the microwave, don’t overcook.

-Popeye’s restaurant has great coleslaw, chicken breaths, mashed potatoes, other goodies.
-Kentucky Fried Chicken did have great coleslaw.
+Popeyes restaurant has great coleslaw, chicken breaths, mashed potatoes, and other goodies.

 Carrots salad is yummy.